NuarAldusimani-13/Graduation-Project/README.md

 ## Features

-- **Lip Reading**: Converts Arabic speech from lip movements into text in, enhancing communication accessibility.
+- **Lip Reading**: Converts Arabic speech from lip movements into text , enhancing communication accessibility.
 - **Language Support**: Specifically designed for the Arabic language, catering to its unique phonetic and linguistic characteristics.
 - **User-Friendly Interface**: Easy-to-navigate interface, making it accessible for users of all ages.